 Training

 Below are plain language training and certification programs that reputable organizations provide.
-We list them here because we believe completing a training program can give you tools to address a wide variety of plain language issues.
+Completing a training program can give you tools to address a wide variety of plain language issues.
 Please note:

 • We do not endorse any of these programs; we list them for informational purposes only